kevdagoat/ash-additional-commands/README.md

 ## To Install
-1. Copy install.sh over to the modems /tmp directory (or wget it.)
+1. Copy the systemctl and ledctl files over to the /bin dir on your modem (or wget it.)
-2. Run: chmod +x /tmp/install.sh
+2. Run: chmod +x /bin/systemcl chmod +x /bin/ledctl
-3. Run: /tmp/install.sh
 4. Enjoy!

+### I am working on an install script.